alexceend/see-who-unfollowed-you-insta/README.md

 Inside the connections/followers_and_followers folder there will be two files we'll need for the process: followers.json and following.json

 > [!WARNING]
-> In case followers.json is named followers_1.json you MUST name it followers.json
+> In case followers.json is named followers_1.json you MUST rename it followers.json

 > [!WARNING]
 > followers.json archive is not well formated so we must do some changes.